punk1234/chattly/README.md

 ## IMPROVEMENTS
 - Store UUID values in BINARY for performance gain on the long run.
 Storing only string uses 36 chars while BINARY can use 16BYTES since `-` will be stripped off
+- Include stack-trace errors for all environment excluding PRODUCTION